 INVESTIGATIONAL PRODUCT

 Name of Investigational Product (IP) GLASSIA

 Name of Active Ingredient Alpha 1 -Proteinase Inhibitor (Human)

-CLINICAL CONDITION(S)/INDICATION(S)

-GLASSIA is indicated for chronic augmentation and maintenance therapy in adults with clinically evident emphysema due to severe congenital deficiency of alpha1-proteinase inhibitor (A1PI) (also known as alpha1-antitrypsin [AAT] deficiency).
+CLINICAL CONDITION(S)/INDICATION(S) GLASSIA is indicated for chronic augmentation and maintenance therapy in adults with clinically evident emphysema due to severe congenital deficiency of alpha1-proteinase inhibitor (A1PI) (also known as alpha1-antitrypsin [AAT] deficiency).

 PROTOCOL ID 471101

-PROTOCOL TITLE A Phase 4 Study to Evaluate the Safety, Immunogenicity, and Effects on the Alpha 1 -Proteinase Inhibitor (A1PI) Levels in Epithelial Lining Fluid Following GLASSIA Therapy in A1PI-Deficient Subjects
+PROTOCOL TITLE Alpha 1 -Proteinase y to Evaluate the Safety, Immunogenicity, and Effects on the Enhibitor (A1PI) Levels in Epithelial Lining Fluid Following by in A1PI-Deficient Subjects

-Short Title Ph 4 GLASSIA Safety, Immunogenicity, and Bronchoalveolar Lavage Study
+Short Title Ph 3/4 GLASSIA Safety, Immunogenicity, and Bronchoalveolar Lavage Study

-STUDY PHASE Ph 4
+STUDY PHASE Ph 3/4 and a second sec

-PLANNED STUDY PERIOD
+PLANNED STUDY PER RIOD

-Initiation Q3 2015
+Initiation Q4 2015 50

 Primary Completion Q3 2017

-Study Completion Q3 2017
+Study Completion Q3 2017 CIT CIT

+Duration Duration Approximately 2 years

-STUDY OBJECTIVES AND PURPOSE
+STUDY OBJECTIVES AND PURPOSE offi

-Approximately 2 years

-Study Purpose

-Duration

-The purpose of the study is two-fold: (1) to evaluate the safety and immunogenicity of GLASSIA following IV administration via in-line filtration; and, (2) to assess the effects of GLASSIA augmentation therapy on the levels of A1PI and in the epithelial lining fluid (ELF) following intravenous (IV) administration at a dosage of 60 mg/kg BW/week for 25 weeks in subjects with emphysema due to congenital A1PI deficiency.
+Study Purpose The purpose of the study is two-fold: (1) to further evaluate the safety and potential immunogenicity of GLASSIA following IV administration via in-line filtration; and, (2) to assess the effects of GLASSIA augmentation therapy on the levels of A1PI and the protect of the epithelial lining fluid (ELF) following intravenous (IV) administration at a dosage of 60 mg/kg BW/week active A1PI protein for 25 weeks in subjects with emphysema due to congenital A1PI deficiency.

 Primary Objectives

-- To evaluate the effectiveness of the use of 5-micron in-line filter on the safety and immunogenicity of GLASSIA. - To determine the effects of weekly IV augmentation therapy with GLASSIA at a dosage of 60 mg/kg body weight (BW) on antigenic and functional A1PI levels in ELF in subjects with congenital A1PI deficiency.
+To evaluate the effectiveness of the use of 5-micron in-line filter on the safety and potential immunogenicity of GLASSIA.
+To determine the effects of weekly IV augmentation therapy with GLASSIA at a dosage of 60 mg/kg

+body weight (BW) on antigenic and functional A1PI levels in ELF in subjects with congenital A1PI deficiency.

 Secondary Objective

 1. To collect additional safety information for GLASSIA.

 Exploratory Objective

 STUDY DESIGN

 Study Type/ Classification/ Discipline Safety, Immunogenicity, Efficacy

 Control Type Concurrent (active)

 Study Indication Type Treatment

 Intervention Model Parallel

 Blinding/Masking Double-blind

-Study Design This Phase 4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at the labeled dosage of 60 mg/kg BW/week for 25 weeks in approximately 36 A1PI-deficient subjects.
-Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy for the evaluation of the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF.
-Once the target of 15 to 18 evaluable subjects is reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
-A subject will be considered evaluable only if acceptable BAL samples are obtained at both baseline and on-treatment BAL visits (see Section 20.5 and Figure 20-2 for BAL sample acceptability criteria and definition of evaluable subjects).
-A1PI-deficient subjects, who are A1PI treatment naïve or have been treated with A1PI augmentation therapy prior to study entry, will be enrolled.
-Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of prior A1PI treatment withdray&l) during screening.
-Screening A1PI measurement may be repeated due to suspected inadequate washout.
-During the washout period, subjects will be aflowed to undergo other screening procedures for eligibility determination.
-Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline to collect BAL samples for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and in the ELF.
-Subjects who have completed the baseline bronchoscopy/BAL visit and have acceptable BAL samples will be randomized after completing scree
+Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration [FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
+Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy on the levels of A1PI and the treatment in the ELF.
+Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
+A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of ≥20% of the instilled volume of salme) are obtained at both baseline and on-treatment BAL visits.

-Table 3-1 Treatment Assignments Treatment Arm No. of Subjects per arm Treatment 1 18 GLASSIA lot with particle loads representing the high end within the normal range observed in GLASSIA lots manufactured 2 18 GLASSIA lot with particle loads representing the low end within the normal range observed in GLASSIA lots manufactured
+Table 3-1 Treatment Assignments Treatment Arm No. of Subjects Per Arm Treatment 1 18 GLASSIA lot with particle loads representing the high end within the normal range observed in GLASSIA lots manufactured 2 18 GLASSIA lot with particle loads representing the low end within the normal range observed in GLASSIA lots manufactured